 Stone Center Counseling Services

 Wellesley College values student mental health and wellbeing.
 The Counseling Service offers a range of services to support student resilience and psychological growth.
-Last year 35% of domestic and international students from all class years were seen in Counseling.
 We offer time-limited services, with most students coming for an average of 6-8 sessions.
 Students may also come and go as support is needed during their time at college.
 For individuals seeking ongoing or weekly psychotherapy, we can arrange for an outside referral with a counselor or clinic in the Wellesley or Boston area.
 We also recommend purchasing the College Insurance, University Health Plans, to assist with the cost of therapy by an off-campus provider.
 There is no additional charge for our services, but medication is covered by a student’s medical insurance.

 Explore Taking Care of Yourself, to see if there is a resource we have collected that could benefit you.
 We believe in a holistic view of mental health self-care.
 We recommend you take the WellN.E.S.St. screening to see if there is an area you could improve on.
 You can also check out our Stress Management Techniques.
 Self-serve resources are an important service we offer students to begin to address a variety of concerns.

 There are many ways to get help.
 WellTrack is offered to Wellesley students as a free, interactive self-help app to support your mental health and well-being.
 Based on cognitive-behavioral approaches, the app focuses on three primary concerns: Anxiety, Stress and Depression.